santiagorugnitz/SDUI-Demo-KMP/README.md

 ## Important Gradle tasks (WIP)
 Can be run with `./gradlew` but it's recommended to create a run configuration.
+* Run desktop: `desktopRun -DmainClass=MainKt --quiet`
 * Run web: `:composeApp:wasmJsBrowserDevelopmentRun`
-* Run desktop: `desktopRun -DmainClass=MainKt --quiet`
+* Run web JS: `:composeApp:jsBrowserDevelopmentRun`
+* Build web: `./gradlew clean wasmJsBrowserDistribution`
-* Build web: `./gradlew clean wasmJsBrowserDistribution` When building for web it's recommended to also run a clean to avoid possible bugs
+* Build web JS: `./gradlew clean jsBrowserDistribution` When building for web it's recommended to also run a clean to avoid possible bugs